-- 1. Specialty achievement exams will be scheduled in the latter half of the second, third, and fourth semester. - 2.
-The minimum acceptable score will be at or above the benchmark as set by ATI for specific exams.
-Remediation activities will be assigned to those students failing to reach the benchmark. - 3.
+- 1. Specialty achievement exams will be scheduled in the latter half of the second, third, and fourth semester.
+Students will be assigned the relevant practice exam prior to the proctored exam. - 2.
+Students are required to achieve a level 2 score (varies by exam) to meet approval without remediation. - a.
+Students meeting the minimum score required for level 2 will receive 1 pt added to their final exam score; see table below. - b.
+Students meeting the minimum score required for level 3 will receive 2 pt added to their final exam score.

+Course Standardized Exam

+NUR 120 RN Fundamentals

+NUR 124 RN Mental Health

+NUR 200 RN Pharmacology

+NUR 230 RN Pediatrics

+NUR 240 RN Medical-Surgical

+NUR 244 RN Maternal Newborn

+- 3. Remediation activities will be assigned to those students failing to reach the level 2 benchmark.
 Students who do not meet the minimum acceptable score will: - a.
 Meet with faculty on a specific date for instructions on assigned remediation.

-Remediation activities may include: - Review sessions with faculty - Test-taking strategy sessions - Case study assignments to enhance ability to prioritize, plan care, and enhance clinical reasoning and critical thinking. - b.
-Complete assigned remediation by due date. - d.
-In the final (fourth) semester, remediation as necessary using Virtual ATI mentor recommendation, Board Vitals test bank.
+Remediation activities may include:

+- Review sessions with faculty - Test-taking strategy sessions - Case study assignments to enhance ability to prioritize, plan care, and enhance clinical reasoning and critical thinking. - b.
+Complete assigned remediation by due date.

+c.
+In the final (fourth) semester, remediation as necessary using faculty recommendation, Board Vitals test bank.